-In 2012, Tennessee State Parks celebrated 75 years and implemented an online reservation system for camping, cabins and lodges.
+Tennessee State Parks has an online reservation system for camping, cabins and lodges.
 Go online to find your spot.
 Camping rates are standardized according to the facilities available.
 The standardized rates range from $8 (four people) per night for primitive sites up to $25 (four people) for premium sites.
 Typical campsites with water and electric are $20 per night for four people; $1 each additional person.

 Some Tennessee State Parks have self-registration procedures where the campers register themselves upon entry to the campground.
 Rates for self-registration camping may be slightly higher than the above rates but they all have base rates that include up to four people.